7 Berlin Wall murals — and how to actually look at them

 3. Trabant breaking through the Wall

-This graffiti by Birgit Kinder depicts the iconic Trabant car literally breaking through the Berlin Wall.
+The Story: This graffiti depicts the iconic Trabant car literally breaking through the Berlin Wall.
 The Trabant is a well-known symbol of communist East Germany, as it was the most affordable and popular car among its citizens.

 This work is a striking reference to the past: hundreds of Germans attempted to climb over the barbed wire or break a hole through the wall to get from East Germany to West Berlin – to their family members, their loved ones and their relatives.
 Most of the defectors were killed by police bullets.